hims1911/django-youtube-api/README.md

 Let's clone the repo first.

-You have to add the Secret key for the django application create the .env file and setup the values as
+You have to add the Secret key for the django application create the .env file(you have to create one in inside the fam_pay_test folder) and setup the values as
 ```
 SECRET_KEY= XYZ
 DEBUG=TRUE